SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 ``CastButton`` is a SwiftUI view that displays a receiver selection popover (or a modal sheet, depending on the available width) and automatically reflects the current connection state.

-For example, you can add the button to the top-right corner like this:
+For example, you can add a Cast button to a toolbar as follows:

 ```swift
 struct ContentView: View {